Flamejo9774/Just-Simple-apps/README.md

 # Just Simple Apps
-my Simple Just Apps cause todays apps are too complicated
+Just Simple Apps cause todays apps are too complicated

 Just Calculator
 a simple calculator with a save function Written in python